rrbutani/tflite-models/simple-object-detection/README.md

 In the original demo, the model is either generated server side by a [NodeJS script](https://github.com/tensorflow/tfjs-examples/blob/fb430042376431fba804a2495891100f6e2205d6/simple-object-detection/train.js) that [modifies a MobileNet TensorFlow.js Layers model](https://github.com/tensorflow/tfjs-examples/blob/fb430042376431fba804a2495891100f6e2205d6/simple-object-detection/train.js#L66-L101) or [loaded from Google](https://github.com/tensorflow/tfjs-examples/blob/fb430042376431fba804a2495891100f6e2205d6/simple-object-detection/index.js#L146-L147) (TensorFlow.js Layers model as well).

-The TFLite model in this folder was created by first converting the TFJS Layer model to a Keras HDF5 model using [the tfjs-converter](https://github.com/tensorflow/tfjs-converter/tree/master/python/tensorflowjs/converters) ([the Python package](https://pypi.org/project/tensorflowjs/1.2.6/)) and then by converting the resulting HDF5 model to a TFLite model using the [TensorFlow Lite converter](https://www.tensorflow.org/lite/convert/).
+The TFLite model in this folder was created by first converting the TFJS Layer model to a Keras HDF5 model using [the tfjs-converter](https://github.com/tensorflow/tfjs-converter/tree/master/python/tensorflowjs/converters) ([the Python package](https://pypi.org/project/tensorflowjs/1.0.1/) - for silly reasons v1.0.1 of tensorflowjs was used; if you're going to apply the patch use the same version) and then by converting the resulting HDF5 model to a TFLite model using the [TensorFlow Lite converter](https://www.tensorflow.org/lite/convert/).

 Because the base mobilenet model [uses functions that aren't in scope by default](https://github.com/keras-team/keras/issues/7431), both the converters have to be patched in order for the conversion to occur successfully.
 The two patches in this folder take care of this; they're designed to be applied after the `tensorflowjs` and `tensorflow` python packages are installed.
 To apply them, run `patch -p1 < <path/to/patchfile>` while in the `site-packages` folder of the python installation that was used to install the packages (use a virtualenv!).
 The patches can be applied in any order.